ulicious/hermes/README.md

 The algorithm derives possible solutions for transportation from a starting point to the final destination.
 Based on the underlying infrastructure data, the algorithm iteratively explores infrastructure nodes and calculates costs for each reached node.
-It terminates as soon as it reaches the final destination and exploration to other nodes is not possible anymore.
+It terminates as soon as it reaches the final destination and exploration to other nodes is not possible anymore

 <p align="center">
   <img src="images/graphical_abstract.png" />